TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-10-11-hi-my-name-is-tom-conctat-vs-in-sprintf-vs-in-string-variables.md

 # ?
 ```

-This is so complicated, that there is even a **coding standard fixer for such cases**:
+This is so complex, that there is even a **coding standard fixer for such cases**:

 <img src="/assets/images/posts/2018/connect-strings/fixer.png" class="img-thumbnail">

-This is not exclusively related to strings, but it shines the same *instant coolness* that will you or your children hunt down later:
+Next image is not exclusively related to strings, but it shines the same *instant coolness* that will hunt you down later:

 <img src="/assets/images/posts/2018/connect-strings/fuckup.png">

-And it's hell to upgrade such a code (even with Rector).
+And it's a hell to upgrade such a code (even with Rector).
 Read more about it in [PHP Doc](https://secure.php.net/manual/en/language.types.string.php#language.types.string.parsing)

 <br>